avangone/pdb-tools/README.md

 * pdb_chainxseg / pdb_segxchain

    Swap the chain/segment identifier.
 Restricts the segment identifier to the first character to comply with PDB format.

+* pdb_harmonize

+   Compares the atoms of two PDB files and keeps only those common to both structures.
+Useful for RMSD calculations.

 Requirements
 ------------